MANAGEMENT DISCUSSION AND ANALYSIS

 In terms of Section 92 of the Act the Annual Return of the Company inForm MGT-7 is placed on the website of the Company and can be accessed atwww.eidparry.com/ shareholders-meeting/.

 The Company has complied with the Secretarial Standards issued by TheInstitute of Company Secretaries of India and approved by the Central Government asrequired under Section 118(10) of the Act.

 Your Directors state that no disclosure or reporting is required inrespect of the following items as there were no transactions on these items during theyear under review:

 1. Details relating to deposits covered under Chapter V of the Act.

 2. Issue of equity shares with differential rights as to dividendvoting or otherwise.

-The Managing Director of the Company does not receive any remunerationor commission from any of the Company's subsidiaries.
+The Managing Director of the Company does not receive any remunerationor commission from any of its subsidiaries.

 No significant or material orders were passed by the Regulators orCourts or Tribunals which impact the going concern status and Company's operations infuture.
 There are no material changes and commitments affecting the financial position ofthe Company which have occurred between March 31 2022 and the date of this report.

 | ||On behalf of the Board |